dart-lang/language/working/0006. Super-invocations in mixins/0007. Mixin declarations/lrhn-strawman.md

 The `mixin` word is a **built-in identifier** to avoid parsing ambiguities.
 It does not need to be a reserved word.
 The identifier `mixin` was made a built-in identifier in Dart 2.0.

+The `on` word is not reserved in any way, it is a context-specific keyword that has a specific meaning when occuring after the type name of a `mixin` declaration.

 #### Meaning

 A mixin declaration introduces a mixin and an *interface*, but *not a class*.
 The mixin introduced by a mixin declaration contains all the non-static members declared by the mixin, just as the mixin derived from a class declaration currently does.

-In a mixin declaration like `mixin A on B, C implements D, E { body }` the `on` clause declares the interfaces `B` and `C` as *super-class constraints* of the mixin.
+In a mixin declaration like `mixin A<X extends S, Y extends T> on B, C implements D, E { body }` the `on` clause declares the interfaces `B` and `C` as *super-class constraints* of the mixin.
 Having a super-class constaint allows the mixin declaration instance members to perform super-invocations (like `super.foo()`) if they are allowed by a class implementing both `B` and `C`.
 The mixin introduced by `A` can then only be applied to classes that implement both `B` and `C`.